Pathfinder Monte Carlo User Manual

 This file contains data on the total travel distances for all occupants across all variations.
 Each column’s data is described below.

 • ID: Model name and unique identifier for each variation.
+If multiple scenarios were plotted, this will begin with the name of the scenario.

 • MIN: The minimum travel distance for all occupants, as reported in the Summary Report.